cap-js/docs/java/working-with-cql/query-execution.md

 ```
 - Data for elements corresponding to *expressions* and *functions* (*country*) is ignored.
 - [Deep write](./query-execution#deep-insert-upsert) via (aliased) compositions (*lineItems*) is supported if there are corresponding compositions (*items*) in the underlying entity definition.
 Deep write via compositions that are only defined in the view (for example via [mixins](../../cds/cql#association-definitions)) is not supported and the data is ignored.
-- [Path expressions](../../cds/cql#path-expressions) over compositions (*header.status*) are writable.
+- [Path expressions](../../cds/cql#path-expressions) over compositions *of one* (*header.status*) are writable.
 For [Inserts](./query-api#insert), the view must expose all *not null* elements of the target entity and the data must include values for all of them.
 In the example above, the order header must have a generated key to support inserting new orders with a value for *headerStatus*.

     ::: warning Path Expressions over Associations
     Path expressions navigating *associations* (*header.customer.name*) are [not writable](#cascading-over-associations) by default.
 To avoid issues on write, annotate them with [@readonly](../../guides/providing-services#readonly).